se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 ## Where to go from here?

 Although XSS is the most common web application vulnerability, there are also many other types of vulnerabilities.
 It is important to be aware of them to properly secure your web application.
-Here is a statistical
-<a href="https://www.ptsecurity.com/upload/corporate/ww-en/analytics/Web-application-attacks-2018-eng.pdf" target="_blank">report</a> on web application vulnerabilities and a graphical summary retrieved from it:
+Given below is a summary of web application vulnerabilities (for the full report see <a href="https://www.ptsecurity.com/upload/corporate/ww-en/analytics/Web-application-attacks-2018-eng.pdf" target="_blank">here</a>):

 ![Graphical Statistic](./Images/StatisticGraphic.png)

-Here, you can see many other web application security vulnerabilities.
-You can learn about SQL Injection [here](../sqlInjection.html) and Cross Site Request Forgery [here](../crossSiteRequestForgery/crossSiteRequestForgery.html).

 ## Resources